cognoma/frontend/README.md

 1. Install [Node.js](https://nodejs.org/en/download/) ,*native JS engine*
 2. Install [Node Package Manager - npm](https://docs.npmjs.com/getting-started/installing-node), *node.js package manager*
 3. Clone this repo `$ git clone git@github.com:cognoma/frontend.git`
+4. Checkout the develop branch `$ cd frontend && git checkout develop`
-4. Run `npm install` from project root directory
+5. Run `npm install` from project root directory
-5. Run `npm run dev`
+6. Run `npm run dev`
-6. Your browser will automatically be opened and directed to the browser-sync proxy address
+7. Your browser will automatically be opened and directed to the browser-sync proxy address
-7. To prepare assets for production, run the `npm run build` script (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
+8. To prepare assets for production, run the `npm run build` script (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
 Simply use `npm run dev` during development.
 More information below)

 Now that `npm run dev` is running, the server is up as well and serving files from the `/build` directory.
 Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.